Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 3. Are the rates and fees competitive?
 You can often save more with a lender offering a low APR — a rate that combines interest and fees.

 4. How long will it take to get my money?
-Applying with a lender that offers quick turnaround is especially important if you’re trying to cover an urgent expense.
+Applying with a lender that offers quick turnaround is especially important if you’re trying to get cash for an urgent business emergency.

 Pros and cons of online no-doc lenders vs. banks